zhuy16/NIEHS_NGS_Workshop/README.md

 This is 2-day (4hr each day) workshop on NGS data analysis.<br> We will use biowulf HPC as the computation evironment, and use jupyter lab as a interface  <br>

 **This repository is for illustration only.
-Data files are included on biowulf folders for use in the class.**<br>
+Data files are included in biowulf folders for use in the class.**<br>

 Target audience: NIEHS researchers who want to learn NGS data analysis.